ishani-narwankar/ishani-narwankar.github.io/_projects/01-AUV.md

 ### **Implementing ORBSLAM 2 (Orb Feature SLAM) Underwater**
 In order to localize the AUV while conducting autonomous waypoint navigation, I am generating a map using visual odometry.
 The available ROS package ORBSLAM 2 calculates the camera trajectory and creates a sparse 3D reconstruction for monocular cameras.

 ORBSLAM 2 was developed for ROS1, so I ported it into ROS2 in order to use it on my system which uses ROS2 Iron.
+This required

 After porting ORBSLAM 2 into ROS2, my main task was tuning the ORB parameters and adjusting the package to work in an underwater environment.